 They say Lithuania has the largest collection of amber in the world – known as the gold of the baltics – but I uncovered a far more enticing “gold” in their liquor cabinets: Krupnikas, or Honey Spirits.
 This boozy drink tastes like heaven on fire – a sweet, fragrant blend that is almost too complex to describe… sure there’s honey, but there’s also orange peel, an entire vanilla bean, ginger, cardamom, allspice, and so much more.
 The layers of flavor are baffling, considering the modicum of effort involved (dump in a pot and cook, then let settle and mellow).
 You can make a half gallon of Honey Spirits to bottle and save for next holiday’s giving season in less than an hour.
 Heck, you can wear your pajamas while you work, if you’d like.

 While Krupnikas is ready to drink just two weeks after you make it (I can personally attest to this), the drink mellows and becomes even better six months to a year later.
+UPDATE: It’s better a year later, but you can drink well beyond that time – there’s no expiration date on the drink.

 Getting done with next year’s holidays in January?
 Now that’s a golden opportunity.